-Deferred Financing Costs consists of fees charged by underwriters, attorneys, accountants, and other fees directly attributable to future issuances of shares.
-Provided these costs are determined to be recoverable, these costs are deferred and charged subsequently against the gross proceeds of the related equity transaction on a proportionate basis when it occurs.
+Deferred Financing Costs consists of fees charged by underwriters, attorneys, accountants, and other fees directly attributable to future issuances of shares or debt securities.
+Provided these costs are determined to be recoverable, these costs are deferred and charged subsequently against the gross proceeds of the related equity or debt issuance on a proportionate basis when it occurs.
 If at such time, the Company deems that these costs are no longer recoverable, they will be expensed as a component of finance expenses.